Payotz/mercEngine/README.md

 Put the Runtime Binaries inside /build/ and just run dub at the root of the directory.

-Actualy Game Project files are in /build/resources.
+Actual Game Project files are in /build/resources.

 start.lua is modified to load the 'main.lua' files inside a respective Game Folder, hence loading Game.